AbinayaVairamuthu/setu-reconciliation-service/README.md

 * **Tested** the full ingestion flow from scratch.
 * **Confirmed** the final count of **95 discrepancies**.
 * **Ensured** that every specific requirement of the Setu assignment was fully satisfied.

+---

+Thank you for providing such an interesting challenge and for taking the time to review my submission.
+I really enjoyed building this service, started immediately after getting this mail at evening and completed early morning.
+Looking forward to hearing your thoughts.
+Have a great day!